jiridoko/arduino_tree/README.md

 * raspberry pi has a ledmaster control class that abstracts all the low level I2C calls and adds something like a video buffer
 * rewritten snowing simulator from embedded C to python
 * animation templating
+* move numerical attributes to end animations (and store them per animation)
+* variable number of attributes defined in each animation file separately

 *Planned features:*
 * add more animations
 * add python listening daemon over ethernet so it can be controlled from a network connected computer
-* move numerical attributes to end animations (and store them per animation)
-* variable count of attributes
 * timer turning the flashing animations on and off according to time

 I will be pushing changes into it probably until Christmas 2017 (if I don't revisit this project later) - that is my deadline.